mitchspano/mitchspano.github.io/_posts/2025-01-10-Trunk_Based_Development.markdown

   line).
 - **Release from main:** Releases are created from specific points (commits) on `main` (represented by the green lines pointing to the release cards).

+## Why is Trunk-Based Development Challenging in Salesforce?

+While Trunk-Based Development offers significant advantages, implementing it within the Salesforce ecosystem presents unique challenges, both cultural and technical.
+A significant cultural hurdle stems from established practices.
+Many Salesforce teams are accustomed to a one-to-one mapping between a branch and an org (sandbox or production).
+This implies that each branch acts as a distinct and independent copy of the codebase.
+This practice creates multiple divergent sources of truth, which is fundamentally at odds with the core principle of Trunk-Based Development, where `main` serves as the single source of truth.
+Shifting away from this ingrained mindset requires a significant change in team workflows and understanding.

+Beyond the cultural aspects, there are also key technical requirements that must be addressed to successfully implement Trunk-Based Development in Salesforce.
+The most crucial of these is ensuring that the contents of the `main` branch are _always safely deployable_ to multiple Salesforce environments.
+This necessitates several key capabilities:

+- **Robust Environment Variable Management:** Because `main` is deployed to different environments (e.g., development, QA, UAT, production), the codebase must be able to adapt to environment-specific configurations.
+This means having a robust mechanism for managing environment variables that control things like API endpoints, email addresses, and other environment-specific settings.
+These variables must be injected into the deployment process without requiring changes to the codebase itself.

+- **Effective Feature Flagging:** In Trunk-Based Development, features are often merged into `main` before they are fully ready for release.
+To prevent these “half-baked” features from negatively impacting the user experience, teams need a way to selectively enable or disable them.
+This is where feature flags come into play.
+A feature flag is a mechanism that allows you to control the visibility and behavior of a feature without deploying new code.
+  Unfortunately, Salesforce does not offer a robust, built-in feature flagging mechanism.
+The closest equivalent is using custom permissions as if they were feature flags.
+While functional, this approach requires careful management.

+Overcoming these cultural and technical challenges is essential for unlocking the full potential of Trunk-Based Development in Salesforce.
+The following sections will explore strategies and best practices for addressing these challenges and successfully implementing this powerful development model.